notfirefox/backup-tools/README.md

 # Backup Tools
-Backup Tools consists of two scripts: `backup` and `restore`.
+Backup Tools consists of two scripts: `dump` and `restore`.
 Both are designed to handle backups of the `$HOME` directory.
-`backup` will dump everything into a single tar file that can then be stored somewhere else. `restore` takes an existing tar file and restores everything into the `$HOME` folder.
+`dump` will dump everything into a single tar file that can then be stored somewhere else. `restore` takes an existing tar file and restores everything into the `$HOME` folder.
 Partial restoration is planned.